Orders and enforcement (COVID-19)

 All communities and individuals must follow federal (Government of Canada), provincial (Government of Ontario), and municipal orders for gatherings, closures, face coverings, and travel.
 The Reopening Ontario (A Flexible Response to COVID-19) Act, 2020, which came into effect July 24, ensures measures made under the Emergency Management and Civil Protection Act remain in place to address the threat of COVID-19.

 Provincial governments, municipal governments, police services, and Public Health Sudbury & Districts all have a role to play in enforcing orders and closures.

 The Government of Ontario is gradually reopening businesses, services, and public spaces on a regional basis as progress is made in the fight against COVID-19.
 Workplaces must comply with applicable provisions of the Occupational Health and Safety Act (Government of Ontario) and its Regulations.

-Currently in effect: All persons responsible for a business or an organization that is currently open in the area served by PHSD must have a policy in place to ensure that no one is permitted to enter or remain in an enclosed public space unless they are wearing a face covering.
+Currently in effect: All persons responsible for a business or an organization that is currently open in the area served by Public Health Sudbury & Districts must have a policy in place to ensure that no one is permitted to enter or remain in an enclosed public space (public indoor spaces) unless they are wearing a face covering.
 This includes public transit.
 They must also have a policy in place for enclosed employee spaces to ensure physical distancing or face coverings, where physical distancing is not possible, among other responsibilities.
+Exemptions to wearing a face covering apply, for example due to medical conditions or age.
+No proof is required for exemption.
+For more information about face coverings and exemptions read our frequently asked questions.
 Learn more about these instructions in our letter to employers (322 KB, PDF) to ramp up efforts to prevent the spread of COVID-19.

 - Workplaces: what you need to know (244 KB, PDF)